Close

 Testimonials

-It is a conflict of interest to contact a client for personal testimonials.
-The CRTO Advertising Regulation [s.23(2)(e)] and the CRTO Standards of Practice states that RRTs must not include testimonials in their advertising.
-Therefore, RRTs are not allowed to use a testimonial by a patient, former client or by a friend/relative of a client/former client in any promotional material, regardless of the medium.
+It is a conflict of interest to contact a patient/client for personal testimonials.
+The CRTO Advertising Regulation [s.23(2)(e)] and the CRTO Standards of Practice states that RTs must not include patient/client or patient/client family/friends testimonials in their advertising.

 Example… If a client is asked for a testimonial, they may be concerned that refusing could negatively affect their relationship with the RT.
 This can also be true for former clients, who may feel uncomfortable in returning for treatment in the future.